dexterous17/Audio-transcript-with-repo/README.md

 - 🗂️ **Sidebar with Cards:** Add, search, and view cards in the sidebar
 - 🔍 **Sidebar Search:** Instantly filter cards as you type
 - ➕ **Plus Button:** Modern action button for creating new recordings
-- 🗂️ **Card Modal:** Click any card to view its details in a centered modal popup
 - 📑 **Menu Bar:** Basic top navigation layout
 - 💎 **UI Polish:** Consistent padding, spacing, and responsive design
 - ⚡ **Built with:** React.js and Vite
+- 🧩 **Dynamic Main Content:** Main area updates to show card details when a sidebar card is clicked, and resets to default when 'Create New Recording' is clicked

 ---

-## 🆕 2024 Additions & Improvements
+## 🆕 2025 Additions & Improvements

 - Sidebar cards with title/description, styled and clickable
 - Real-time search for sidebar cards
-- Modal popup for card details (click any card to open)
 - Sidebar plus icon/button with hover/click effects
 - Sidebar and main layout fixes (no unwanted scrollbars, fixed width, full height)
 - Main content cards (including a welcome/info card and the voice recorder card)
+- Main content dynamically updates based on sidebar card selection
 - All UI components refactored for modularity and maintainability
 - Improved accessibility (keyboard navigation, ARIA labels)